Chalco de Díaz Covarrubias: History of the area

 The second group arriving were the Mihuaques, who hadn't leaders and adopted those ones of the Acxotecas.
 Circa 1160, the Chichimecas Teotenancas arrived from the Toluca valley and came across Tlahuac.
 They all together formed the Chalca civilization.
-They lived there until 1510, when the Spanish conquistadors arrived.
+They lived there until 1520, when the Spanish conquistadors arrived.

-The place remained without inhabitants until the early 20th century.
-The municipality has expanded to the limits of Mexico City.

-Now many capitalinos (residents of the capital) are moving to Chalco looking for more peace and tranquility also because housing prices are so high in Mexico City.

 Transportation

 Chalco is served by the State of Mexico collective transports divided in geographical areas (AG-##) locating Chalco within the AG-10.
 Volkswagen vans ("combis" or "colectivos") transport people from the municipality to the boundaries of the Federal District in order to let people take the subway from that point into the inner Mexico City.
-Several colectivos also run from Chalco to Mexico City's Benito Juárez International Airport.
+Several colectivos also run from Chalco to Mexico City's Mexico City International Airport.